Installation Resilience

 Eligibility and Requirements

-States, counties, municipalities, other political subdivisions of a state; special purpose units of a state or local government; other instrumentalities of a state or local government; and tribal nations are eligible if the Office of Local Defense Community Cooperation determines there is a threat to military installation resilience or encroachment of a civilian origin on the local military mission that involves, or may be significantly impacted by, resources or activities outside of the military installation, and that this threat is likely to impair the installation’s ability to maintain, improve, or rapidly reestablish installation mission assurance and mission-essential functions.
+Based on conversations with perspective grantees, the Office of Local Defense Community Cooperation will determine if there is a threat to military installation resilience or encroachment of a civilian origin on the local military mission that involves, or may be significantly impacted by, resources or activities outside of the military installation, and that this threat is likely to impair the installation’s ability to maintain, improve, or rapidly reestablish installation mission assurance and mission-essential functions.

 There are two ways a community can participate in Installation Resilience program activities: